Skip to content

 Per-Process Log Files¤

-Each process gets a safe default file named from its role and process identity.
+Each process gets a default file named from its role and process identity.

 The old shared file: